nbetts2020/MoE-Asset-Pricing/README.md

 **Sampling Process:**

 1. **Energy Evaluation:**
-   For each article $A$, the EBM evaluates and assigns energy scores to all possible context tuples $C$.
+   For each article $A$ in a batch, the EBM evaluates and assigns energy scores to all possible context tuples $C$.

 2. **Probability Computation:**
    The scaled energy values are transformed into sampling probabilities using the Boltzmann distribution.